Proven Track Record for Thousands of Clients | Pay Nothing Unless You Win

 If you’ve worked overtime, off the clock or were classified as an independent contractor you, too, may qualify.

 Together with our co-counsel, we've recovered on behalf of thousands of employees nationwide in their pursuit of Justice and Fair Pay.
+Defendants who have been the subject of our efforts are among the largest international employers and corporate giants.

 Occasionally, to avoid paying overtime, employers misclassify workers as Salaried Employees so they can work more than 40 hours without being compensated.
 If you work more than 40 hours per week, regardless of whether you are called a Salaried Employee or not, you may be eligible for extra overtime wages.